An Adaptation of the Vietoris Topology for Ordered Compact Sets: Examples and Results

 A rational sequence topology is defined as follows.
 For each irrational \(x \in \mathbb R\), fix a sequence \(\langle x_i : i \in \omega \rangle\) of rational numbers \(x_i \to x\).
 The corresponding rational sequence topology on \(\mathbb R\) is defined by declaring each rational point open and letting \(U_n(x) = \{x_i : i > n\} \cup \{x\}\) be a local basis at each irrational \(x\).
 The rational sequence topology is scattered (see \cite[Space 65]{Counterexamples}), but neither \(\mathsf V(\omega^\omega)\) nor \(\mathsf V(\omega^\omega)^\prime\) are scattered by Proposition \ref{prop:NonDiscrete}.
 Therefore, any rational sequence topology on \(\mathbb R\) is not homeomorphic to either \(\mathsf V(\omega^\omega)\) or \(\mathsf V(\omega^\omega)^\prime\).

 In Table \ref{table:PropertyTables}, we summarize some of the properties discussed herein where \(\mathsf b(\omega^\omega)\) denotes \(\omega^\omega\) endowed with the box topology, \(\mathbb R_\ell\) denotes the Sorgenfrey line, and \(\mathbb R_{\mathrm{rs}}\) denotes a rational sequence topology.
 Note that \(\mathsf b(\omega^\omega)\) is homeomorphically equivalent to \(D(\mathfrak c)\).
 Of course, \ding{51} indicates that the indicated space satisfies the indicated property and \ding{55} indicates that the indicated space doesn't satisfy the indicated property.
-We use ? to indicate that we have not been able to verify whether the indicated space satisfies the indicated property, which we formalize as Question \ref{question:VBaire}.
 Note that the asserted properties for \(\mathsf V(\omega^\omega)^\prime\) follow from Theorem \ref{thm:BairePropertyList}, along with the fact that \(\mathsf V(\omega^\omega)^\prime\) is a clopen subspace of \(\mathsf V(\omega^\omega)\) with a countable relatively discrete complement.
 For the assertion or refutation of particular properties for particular spaces not addressed explicitly herein, we refer the reader to \cite{PiBase}, along with the relevant references therein, and \cite{Counterexamples}.